fournip1/JPAFBOARD/README.md

 > Let's illustrate!
 Let's assume that you find the keywords *fear* and *panic* too close to stay distinct.
 Then you can choose to merge *fear* into *panic*.
 To do so, edit the *panic* keyword and rename it to *fear*.

+You cannot add a keyword directly to the grid

 ### Tracks list

-The tracks' list is on the right side of the panel.
+It is on the right side of the panel.
 This list is automatically updated when hitting a keyword button, or when updating the research field.

 If you want to play a track, just double click on it.
+Of course you may edit a track or delete it.

 ### Player